sophiebatten123/SudokuGame/README.md

 ## Game Buttons

+- Allows the user to interact with the game.

 <details>
     <summary>Sudoku Buttons - Click Here:</summary>
     <img src="assets/images/buttons.PNG" width="500">
 </details>

 ## Instructions

+- Explains to the user how to play the game with numbered and easy to read steps.

 <details>
     <summary>Instructions - Click Here:</summary>